dalmirdasilva/JSHypotheticalMachine/README.md

 ####<b>#</b>

-It is a indication of a commentary, the line that starts with # will be considered as a comment.
+It is an indication of a commentary, the line that starts with # will be considered as a comment.

 ####<b>:label</b>